Renting with the goal of buying

 If you are a renter hoping to make the leap into homeownership, make sure you are fully prepared for the financial commitments that come with owning a home.

 If one day you aspire to be a homeowner, keep your long-term goals in mind.
-The transition from renting to buying is a big step which requires patience and lots of planning.
+The transition from renting to buying is a big step that requires patience and lots of planning.

 Budget for your total expenses

-Determine how much you’ll need to save.
 A monthly mortgage payment isn’t the only cost you’ll be responsible for when you purchase a home.
 Homeownership comes with both upfront and recurring costs.
+You’ll need to factor these costs in as you determine how much you’ll need to save.

 • Down payments typically range from 3-20% of the purchase price.